cfgauss/r-novice-gapminder/_extras/guide.md

 ~~~
 {: .r}

-text scrolling for install
+Note console installing.

 ~~~
 library(gapminder)
 ~~~
 {: .r}

-Point out how to install via the Packages tab.
+Point out how to install via the Packages tab but don't Update!

 Other useful commands: